ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

 <https://en.wikipedia.org/wiki/Coupling_(probability)>`_ the random variables
-:math:`a_\textit{Kano}` and :math:`a_\textit{Lagos}` by giving them the same percentile rank (i.e. use the same strategy described above for coupling :math:`a`, :math:`b`, and :math:`c`).
+:math:`a_\textit{Kano}` and :math:`a_\textit{Lagos}` by giving them the same percentile rank (i.e. use the same strategy described above for coupling :math:`a`, :math:`b`, and :math:`c` comonotonically).
 This coupling strategy will create greater uncertainty in the weighted average :math:`a_\textit{Nigeria}` than if we sampled the two estimates indepdently, and more uncertainty seems like a good idea since we're trying to estimate an average for the entire country based on only two data points.
 Moreover, this coupling seems plausible since the data for Kano and Lagos were from the same paper and therefore could have a similar bias.

 .. _here: